General Resort Information

 What are the room prices?

 Like the All-Star resorts, Pop Century is considered a "Value" resort, and prices are among the least expensive offered at Disney resorts.
-There are Value Season, Regular Season, Summer Season, Peak Season and Holiday Season rates.
-These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax for Osceola County.
-Rates are based on double occupancy.
+These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax.
+Standard rooms have a maximum four-person occupancy per room.
 No charge for children under 17 years old when in the same room as the adults.
-For each adult over two there is a $10 per night charge per person.
+If you have more than two adults in the room, there will be a $10 per night charge for each extra adult.
+Maximum of four per regular room, six per suite, plus a child under 3 in a crib.

 What are the themes?